 Ernst Munzinger Passport – Member of the 20 July Plot

-The following passport is of vital importance in German history as it’s bearer was a conspirator in the German Resistance and a member of the 20 July plot against Hitler.
-Not often, a collector gets the chance to get in possession of such a document, and when you get such a possibility, you don’t think twice – you grab it!
-This document is another highlight in my German collection.
+The following passport is of the utmost importance in German history as its bearer was a conspirator in the German Resistance and a member of the 20 July plot against Hitler.
+Not often, a collector has the chance to get in possession of such a document, and when you get such a possibility, you don’t think twice – you grab it!
+This document is another highlight of my German collection.
 I am delighted to have it.

-Ernst Munzinger (July 06, 1887 – April 22/23, 1945, Businessman and Lieutenant colonel).
-After the First World War, Ernst Munzinger was a supporter of the growing National Socialist movement in his home country, Latvia.
+Ernst Munzinger (July 06, 1887 – April 22/23, 1945), Businessman and Lieutenant colonel).
+After the First World War, Ernst Munzinger supported the growing National Socialist movement in his home country, Latvia.
 In 1933 the Latvian government expelled him from the country, and he spent the following years in Berlin.
-At the beginning of the Second World War, Munzinger was drafted to counterintelligence under Admiral Wilhelm Canaris, where he came in contact with the group around Hans Oster and Hans von Dohnanyi.
+At the beginning of the Second World War, Munzinger was drafted to counterintelligence under Admiral Wilhelm Canaris, where he contacted the group around Hans Oster and Hans von Dohnanyi.
 After the unsuccessful assassination attempt of July 20, 1944, he was arrested by the Gestapo and held in Lehrter Straße Prison in Berlin.
 On the night of April 22-23, 1945, just a few hours before his release, a special detachment from the Reich Security Main Office murdered him with other prisoners on factory grounds near the prison.

-Munzinger, son of a brewer, wanted to be after the end of his school career journalist.
-He emigrated to his father’s wishes, in 1883 from Zweibrücken (Germany) to Riga (Latvia), he began studying law at the Ludwig-Maximilians-University Munich.
+Munzinger, the son of a brewer, wanted to be after the end of his school career journalist.
+He emigrated to his father’s wishes in 1883 from Zweibrücken (Germany) to Riga (Latvia).
+He began studying law at the Ludwig-Maximilians-University Munich.
 In 1910 he became a member of the Corps Isaria.
-He broke off his studies, enlisted in the Bavarian Army and served with the Royal Bavarian Infantry Regiment “Prince William of Hohenzollern,” No. 22 in Zweibrücken.
+He broke off his studies, enlisted in the Bavarian Army, and served with the Royal Bavarian Infantry Regiment “Prince William of Hohenzollern,” No. 22 in Zweibrücken.
 After the First World War outbreak, the Munzigers family was expelled from the Russian Empire and moved to Berlin.
 Munzinger was initially on the Western Front and later used as an intelligence officer on the Eastern Front.
 Munzinger reached the rank of captain and was awarded two Iron Crosses.

 After the war, he went back to Riga together with his father (this passport was issued in Riga in 1921).
 Munzinger married in 1920.
 The marriage produced a daughter.
-Munzinger built up a chemical factory in Riga after the completion of commercial training.
+Munzinger built a chemical factory in Riga after completing commercial training.
 After the takeover by the Nazis in the German Empire, he was expelled because he openly sympathized with National Socialism.
-Munziger moved with his family in 1933 to Berlin, where he led with his brother in law, the Department of Clothing and Textiles.
+Munziger moved with his family in 1933 to Berlin, where he led with his brother-in-law, the Department of Clothing and Textiles.
 After the Kristallnacht, Munzinger averts from National Socialism because of the riots against Jews.